-Nothing is more refreshing on a hot day than a cool glass of lemonade…and this homemade lemonade recipe will have your friends and family coming back for seconds!
-Even better?
-You can make the lemonade syrup ahead of time, and store it in the refrigerator for up to 3 weeks.
-Then just add water when you want to serve it!
+Nothing is more refreshing on a hot day than a cool glass of lemonade…and this homemade lemonade recipe made with real lemons will have your friends and family coming back for seconds!

 The traditional version of homemade lemonade uses sugar as it’s sweetener, but you can also use honey.
 It has a slightly different taste, and looks a little darker, but still tastes good and has less calories.
 I have included both versions so you can try them both out and see which one you prefer.

 Okay, here’s the shopping list (and it’s not very long!)

 Lemons: I usually get 9 or 10 large lemons

 Sweetener: Sugar (for the traditional recipe) or honey (for fewer calories)